vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 Now for the individual self (Pratyak ātmā) which is to attain Brahman :

-We should know that the individual self is in three categories : Baddha or those who are in the bondage of saṁsāra, Mukta, or those who have attained release from saṁsāra and Nitya or those who are eternally free from bondage.
-The seeker after salvation should also know the peculiar features which distinguish him as a seeker of the means of mukti, from other baddhas.
+We should know that the individual self
+is in three categories :
+Baddha or those who are in the bondage of saṁsāra,
+Mukta, or those who have attained release from saṁsāra and
+Nitya or those who are eternally free from bondage.
+The seeker after salvation should also know
+the peculiar features which distinguish him
+as a seeker of the means of mukti, from other baddhas.
 </details>

 <details><summary>Español</summary>

-Now for the individual self (Pratyak ātmā) which is to attain Brahman :

-We should know that the individual self is in three categories : Baddha or those who are in the bondage of saṁsāra, Mukta, or those who have attained release from saṁsāra and Nitya or those who are eternally free from bondage.
-The seeker after salvation should also know the peculiar features which distinguish him as a seeker of the means of mukti, from other baddhas.
+Ahora para el yo individual (pratyak ātmā) que es alcanzar Brahman:

+Deberíamos saber que el yo individual
+está en tres categorías:
+Baddha o aquellos que están en la esclavitud de Saṁsāra,
+Mukta, o aquellos que han alcanzado la liberación de Saṁsāra y
+Nitya o aquellos que están eternamente libres de esclavitud.
+El buscador después de la salvación también debería saber
+las características peculiares que lo distinguen
+Como buscador de los medios de Mukti, de otros Baddhas.
 </details>